seanhatton/repronim.org/content/resources/tutorials/dicom-to-bids.md

+---
-# Implementing data management basics:  Converting DICOM data to BIDS
+title: Converting DICOM data to BIDS
+linkTitle: DICOM to BIDS
+type: docs
+weight: 5
+---

 **ReproPrinciple**:  2b.
 Data and Metadata management: Use standard data formats and extend them for your needs **Actions**:  Standards, Annotation